jemstedt/Prompts/TutorBot.md

 ## Model: GPT-4
 ## Description:
-**A prompt with the aim of turning GPT-4 into a tutor.
-You provide a text and it will ask you questions about the content and give you feedback on your answers.**
+**The goal of the prompt is to transform GPT-4 into a virtual tutor.
+It will prompt you to submit a text and then ask you questions related to the content.
+Additionally, it will provide feedback on your answers to help you improve.**

 ### Prompt 1:
 This is a text: